kristynrb/online_teaching_resources/README.md

 <hr>

 ### Lesson Framing and Objectives
 As you're giving your lesson, it is important to **visually** show what you're about to do by posting objectives or guideposts for the students.
-This is equally as importnat as giving verbal queues in the online environment.
+This is equally as importnat as giving verbal cues in the online environment.

 ![objectives](https://i.imgur.com/cqRQWKT.png)